Best of Hannity: Donald Trump Jr. - December 25th, Hour 3

 The buck stops with me.

-I am the director of the Secret Service you plan to stay on absolutely I do plan to stay on.
+I am the director of the Secret Service.

-That is an insane argument.
+Really, that is an insane argument.

-Anyway, joining us now to discuss this is Congressman Corey Mills of Florida, decorated Army combat veteran who serves on the House Armed Services and Foreign Affairs Committee.
+Anyway, joining us now to discuss this is Congressman Corey Mills of Florida, decorated Army combat veteran who serves on the House Armed Services and Foreign Affairs Committee, and also Sean Parnell, retired Army infantry captain.

-He served in Afghanistan and was in the front row of Butler, PA, when this was all unfolding before his very eyes.
+He served in Afghanistan and was in the front row of Butler PA when this was all unfolding before his very eyes.

 I'm sure the shock and horror of all of it will remain with him for the rest of his life.

-you know the area where Donald Trump was it wasn't just the one shot that hit him.
+It wasn't just the one shot that hit him.

 So they were supersonic.

-I knew it was sniper fire instantly but the succession was here the shots.
+I knew it was sniper fire instantly.

 I see President Trump grab his ear and go down instantly.